ai-1st/deno-fresh-starter/outlines/invite.md

 Once the API request completes, a message is shown "Contact added" and a small "remove" button to remove the contact, undoing the addition.
 5. There is a "Accept Invite" button to accept the invite
 6. Once the button is clicked, client-side JS sends a POST request to the invite url with the contact card of the invitee as the body of the request.

 ### Implementation plan:

-1. Implement session management
+1. Implement session management - Done
-2. Create a login/signup page
+2. Create a signin/signup page - Done
-3. Create a module that generates an new Set-Cookie header based on updated session data
-3. Create an invite page
+3. Create /user/invites page with a list of sent invites - Done
-4. Create an accept invite route that redirect to the login/signup page
+4. Create an /invite/accept route that redirects unauthorized users to the signin page, authorized users are shown the "accept invite" page
-5. Create a reject invite page